eduribeirocampos/SFND_3D_Object_Tracking/README.md

 #### 9.1 - Compute Lidar-based TTC: (Task FP.2).

-Implemented on the file [camFusion_Student.cpp](src/camFusion_Student.cpp) from lines 323 to 390.And used on the main [code](src/FinalProject_Camera.cpp) at line 476.
+Implemented on the file [camFusion_Student.cpp](src/camFusion_Student.cpp) from lines 349 to 420.And used on the main [code](src/FinalProject_Camera.cpp) at line 476.

 Working with the dataset already cropped on the `step3`.
 The strategy here to avoid outliers and increase the reliability was create 3 zones in order to track the x min coordinate value in the center of the Ego car Y=0 , 1m to left and 1m to right.
-The  setup of zone width is a variable at line 333.With the 3 Xmin values in previous and current frames we have calculated 3 TTC values. and the final result is te mean of those values.
+The  setup of zone width is a variable at line 359.
+With the 3 Xmin values in previous and current frames we have calculated 3 TTC values. and the final result is te mean of those values.

 The next image shows schematically the strategy implemented.